-Hearing the words "you have cancer" can be devastating to a person and their support system.
-Studies by the Cancer Support Community have identified three common emotional stressors that impact most people with cancer: an unwanted sense of loneliness, a loss of control, and a loss of hope.
-Emotional distress is common for people with cancer, and can include feelings of vulnerability, anger, sadness, depression, and anxiety.
+Hearing the words "you have cancer" can be devastating to a person and their loved ones.
+Studies by the Cancer Support Community have identified three common emotional stressors that impact most people with cancer.
+These are an unwanted sense of loneliness, a loss of control, and a loss of hope.
+Emotional distress is common for people with cancer.
+It can include feelings of vulnerability, anger, sadness, depression, and anxiety.

-In addition to emotional stress, there are also the practical elements of one's life that are disrupted and may cause stress.
-These can include changes in family roles, a strain on financial resources, and a decrease in self-esteem.
+Having cancer can also disrupt practical elements of your life, which can be stressful.
+These can include changes in family roles, a strain on finances, and a decrease in self-esteem.

-Fortunately you can take steps to gain information, seek support, and learn how to overcome emotional distress to improve your quality of life.
+Fortunately you can take steps to learn about your disease, seek support, and learn how to overcome emotional distress to improve your quality of life.